Ashita no Nadja: Dandelion Troupe

-In the last quarter of the series, she departs for England leaving Dandelion Troupe to look for witnesses to testify her identity, after finding out that her former friend Rosemary was impersonating her and was spending time with her mother.
+In episode 40 of the series, she departs for England leaving Dandelion Troupe to look for witnesses to testify her identity, after finding out that her former friend Rosemary was impersonating her and was spending time with her mother.
 Early in the series, she meets the Harcourt twins, Francis and Keith.
 She initially feels attached to Francis and once mistook Keith for Francis.
 Halfway through the series, she seems to be falling in love with Keith, as Francis tells him, even though she doesn't confess or seems unaware of her true feelings.
 She is ultimately forced to choose between them romantically.
-Near the end of the series, she chooses Francis over Keith because she thought that he was the first person to help her.
+Near the end of the series, she chooses Francis over Keith because she thinks that he was the first person to help her.
 Indeed, the first person to help her was Keith.
 Since she is confused about her feelings, she chooses Francis, but later comes to realize the one that she loves is Keith.
-Francis is the one that make her realize it.
-At the end, she did not choose either one and re-joined the Dandelion Troupe.
+Francis is the one that makes her realize it.
+In the end, she did not choose either one and re-joined the Dandelion Troupe.
 It is hinted that she will make another decision.
 Interestingly, she is very popular among the males of the show, with Francis, Keith, Christian, Kennosuke, Oliver, TJ, and Fernando all developing crushes on her.

 George is vigorous and trusting; his co-workers often call him 'Dancho' ("master") due to his leadership skills.
 He is the unofficial head of the Dandelion Troupe and a good friend to Raphael, the free-spirited troubador.
 George is the "gentle strongman" and leader of the Dandelion Troupe; the car they all travel in appears to belong to him, and he is the one who decides where they will travel to next.